rendez4vous7/MELOG/README.md

 *   **Colon (:):** Designates a unique ID (Joint No., Sensor No.).
 *   **Comma (,):** Collectively designates multiple IDs within the same domain.
 *   **Complex Notation:** When designating both ID and state: `String:ID'State`.

+#### Structural Binding Rule
+The colon (`:`) is primarily used for structural binding and hierarchical designation, such as ID association or scoped assignment.
+Semantic operations and logical transformations should preferably use dedicated logical operators instead of overloading the colon symbol.

+Linear Mode is semantically equivalent to Graphical Mode, but not necessarily visually lossless.
+Certain graphical properties such as spatial grouping, stem geometry, and visual layering may be implementation-dependent.

 ---